riscv-europe/summit-website/site.src/pages/conference.md

 software and building OEM relationships on many different devices.
 He received his Ph.D. in Computer Science from the University of Chicago in 2013.*

+#### Franck Bernard -- The RISC-V opportunity in Automotive Electronics

+Franck Bernard, Bosch.

+**Abstract**

+A digital transformation of the car is currently taking place, driven by powertrain electrification, increased levels of autonomy, new in-car experiences and the trend towards the Software-defined vehicle.
+The automotive supply chain is looking for the computing architectures that can deliver this future.

+In this talk, we will examine the opportunity that Bosch sees in the RISC-V ISA and how it can be applied to future automotive challenges.
+We will detail architectural trends and the move from distributed to domain-centralized and then vehicle-centralized compute.
+The processing needs of the different in-car processing modules will be discussed, including performance requirements and the range of cores that will be required.

+We will discuss the benefits that the RISC-V architecture can bring to Bosch as an automotive supplier and how Bosch is engaging with the RISC-V ecosystem to address its computing needs across both hardware and software, as well as key considerations such as Functional Safety and Security, in both the short and long term.

 #### Luca Benini -- Open RISC-V Platforms for Energy-Efficient, Scalable Computing